duckietown/course-extra/book/course-extra/70_montreal_2020/10_lisus_assignment3_montreal_2020/01-lisus-assignment3/01_lisus_assignment3.md

 - Yellow lane segments + stats (such as average point, closest point, furthest point)
 - The user-specified state of the lane

-The exact procedure to record new data is described in [this insturctions section](#instructions-data-record-lisus-assignment3), however it should be very easy to expand this procedure to record other data if a more complex machine learning approach would want to be tried.
+The exact procedure to record new data is described in the [instructions to reproduce](#instructions-lisus-assignment3), however it should be very easy to expand this procedure to record other data if a more complex machine learning approach would want to be tried.
 The collected data is saved as a JSON file and the collected JSON files from the simulator and real world can be accessed at https://github.com/lisusdaniil/dt-exercises/tree/daffy/lane_state_prediction/exercise_ws/data.

 **GP Training**